Leave to remain (visa) application process

 Migrants may make an application for a Tier 2 Leave to Remain visa in person at one of the Home Office's Visa Premium Service Centres although this does cost considerably more.
 The fee for an application made in person is the relevant standard fee plus £400 per person (this includes a £100 appointment fee paid at the time of booking which may be retained if the applicant fails to attend their appointment without good reason, the appointment is cancelled without good reason and not rebooked, or the application is withdrawn before the appointment).

-Please note that from 15 November 2013 where the migrant has booked the appointment themselves the fee in respect of all applications to be submitted on the day must be paid in full online prior to the appointment, however, this does not apply if the Work Permits Desk have secured the appointment as in this case the fees can still be paid in full on the day.
+Please note that from 15 November 2013 where the migrant has booked the appointment themselves the fee in respect of all applications to be submitted on the day must be paid in full online prior to the appointment, however, this does not apply if the Staff Immigration Team have secured the appointment as in this case the fees can still be paid in full on the day.

 Where a migrant is paying the application fee(s) on the day of the appointment payment can only be made via Credit or Debit card.
 If payment is being made on the day using a credit or debit card that is not in the migrant's own name the person named on the card must be present to authorise the transaction, and the card must be 'chip and pin' enabled.
 We would recommend that migrants contact their bank before attending the appointment in person to make them aware that a large payment will be taken in order to avoid the payment being queried or refused.